 Acknowledge that Cultural Differences Exist and Have Value

-When teaching personal safety skills to people in societies with strong cultural traditions, it is respectful to show awareness of these traditions and an understanding of their value before suggesting that people change what they are doing.
+When teaching social safety skills to people in societies with strong cultural traditions, it is respectful to show awareness of these traditions and an understanding of their value before suggesting that people change what they are doing.
 It can be very important to have traditions that show respect, make roles clear so that people know what is expected of them, and observe spiritual practices.

 The problem is when certain people in a society, usually women and children, become vulnerable to exploitation, violence and abuse because of confusion about interpretation of some traditions.
 Common interpretations of cultural traditions that often lead to conflicts with personal safety include: